 In fact, all year round we isolate the studio from the rest of the building (ahem, keep the door closed), maintaining the temperature for the electronics in only the one room, instead of the whole house.
 This helps us control our energy consumption.

 How many jugglers does it take to change a light bulb?
 One, but it takes three bulbs.

 How many dull people does it take to change a light bulb?
 One.

-We switched to all CFL bulbs.
-I know you’re sick of hearing about them, but if you break it down, CFL bulbs are good for everyone because:
+We switched to all CFL & LED bulbs.
+I know you’re sick of hearing about them, but if you break it down, they’re good for everyone because: